 Interested in working on this research direction?
 Apply for our coaching

-This profile is tailored towards students studying biological sciences, computer science, engineering, economics and law, however we expect there to be valuable open research questions that could be pursued by students in other disciplines.
+This profile is tailored towards students studying biological sciences, computer science, economics, engineering, law, media and communications, and psychology and cognitive science, however we expect there to be valuable open research questions that could be pursued by students in other disciplines.

 Why is this a pressing problem?

 Over 100 billion fish are farmed globally each year, and possibly several times as many wild fish are killed, as well as billions of other aquatic animals such as crustaceans.

 The Sentience Institute estimates that in 2019, virtually all fish raised for human use in the US were raised on factory farms, spending their lives in stressful and unhealthy conditions.
 These fish experience a range of welfare problems, such as infectious diseases and parasites, stress from handling and crowding, painful procedures and starvation.